Updated April 6, 2026

 Since these are lightweight trim pieces on a hollow core door, brad nails alone are plenty.
 If you’re worried, a little construction adhesive on the back of the trim doesn’t hurt.

 With the trim nailed up, caulk the seams between the trim and the door.
-This is what makes it look like a real panel door instead of trim glued on.
+This is honestly what separates a DIY interior door upgrade that looks homemade from one that looks like it came that way – don’t rush it

 This step is genuinely easy enough to hand off to a kid.
 I’m not kidding.
 Hand them a baby wipe and let them feel helpful.